-The FSR Small Research Grants program aims to support smaller scale or pilot research projects which can be supported either singularly by FSR or through a partnership with additional funders.
-The FSR will award a limited number of grants with a maximum amount of $25,000.
-Smaller singular or partnership grants are preferred but level of potential impact upon the field is the most significant driver.
-In assessing applications, our reviewers look for strength in overall strategy, methodology, and analysis.
+The FSR Small Research Grants program aims to support smaller scale or pilot research projects, which can be supported either singularly by FSR or through a partnership with additional funders.
+The FSR will award a limited number of grants, totaling $25,000.
+In assessing applications, we look for strength in overall strategy, methodology, and analysis.
 Proposals are encouraged from investigators across a variety of disciplines, submitting projects which will lead to direct and significant impact upon sarcoidosis research.
 Please make sure to include any literature, data, and previous research that is relevant to your proposal.

-Small Research Grant proposals are accepted 2 times per year via FSR online grant portal.
+Small Research Grant proposals are accepted twice per year via FSR’s online grant portal.

 |Grant Period||APPLICATION OPEN||APPLICATION DUE DATE||DECISION||FUNDING PROVIDED|

-Any questions may be addressed to Tamara Al-Hakim, Research Project Coordinator, at the Foundation for Sarcoidosis Research at firstname.lastname@example.org with the subject heading: FSR Small Research Grant.
+Any questions may be directed to Tamara Al-Hakim, Research Project Coordinator of the Foundation for Sarcoidosis Research at firstname.lastname@example.org with the subject heading: FSR Small Research Grants.

 Dr. Girish Bathla, University of Iowa: Vessel Wall Imagining in Neurosarcoidosis: Underrecognized, Underdiagnosed and Undertreated

 Dr. Richard Silver, Case Western Reserve University: The Role of TCR/TLR2 Co-stimulation in Resolution vs. Progression of Pulmonary Sarcoidosis.

 Dr. Nisha Gilotra, Johns Hopkins Medical University: Immunological and Clinical Gender-Specific Differences in Cardiac Sarcoidosis